 When the new Business Rates Retention System was introduced on 1st April 2014 the Council took on the risk and reward associated with 30% of the annual Business Rates Yield.
 As a consequence the Council is exposed to a significant risk regarding Business Rates Appeals.
 Organisations can appeal the rateable value of their business premises if they believe it is incorrect.
 These appeals are lodged directly with the Central Government Valuation Office Agency who then assesses the case and either reject the appeal or adjust the rateable value of the premises.
 Where appeals are successful the Council must refund any amounts that have been overcharged (backdated to the last revaluation).

-The Collection Fund includes a provision of £4.1m in 2013/14, of which £1.2m or 30% is included in the Council's Accounts, to allow for backdated appeals relating to 2013/14 and prior years.
-This provision is based on appeals outstanding as at 31st March 2014.
-It is possible that appeals will be received after 31st March that will require refunds relating to 2013/14 and prior years.
-The Council is unable to estimate the impact of appeals not yet lodged with sufficient certainty to provide for these in the accounts.
-The potential additional liability could be between £1m and £3m.
+The Collection Fund includes a provision of £6.7m in 2014/15, of which £2.0m or 30% is included in the Council's Accounts, to allow for backdated appeals relating to 2014/15 and prior years.
+This provision is based on appeals outstanding as at 31st March 2015, as advised by the VOA.
+No appeals received by the VOA after 31 March 2015 will be backdated to 2014/15.
+However, the VOA indicated that there were a considerable number of appeals that had been submitted but not input into their systems at the date of providing reports to councils.
+The Council is unable to estimate the impact of these with sufficient certainty to make provision in the accounts.
+A rough estimation based on very broad assumptions is that the potential liability could be up to £1m.
+Appeals submitted on or after 1 April 2015 will only be backdated to 1 April 2015.